johnnytemp/vscode-select-matches-or-adjust-selection/README.md

 ![Select Matches Using Pattern Or In Line Selections](https://github.com/johnnytemp/vscode-select-matches-or-adjust-selection/raw/master/images/selectByPatternOrInLineSelections.gif)

-The "Line Selections" meant the current text selections will be further split into one-line-each for searching a pattern inside.
+"Line Selections" meant the current text selections will be further split into one-line-each for searching the pattern inside.

 <br>